grid reference TM 270 491

 A traditional two bar pub with beams and tiled floors.
-With an outdoor seating area and stables still in evidence to rear.
+There's an outdoor seating area with stables still in evidence to the rear.

-The well-kept regular Real Ales are supplemented by ever-changing guest ales.
-There is also a selection of over 180 different gins now available.
-They expect to appear in the Guinness Book of Records soon (may already do so).
+The well-kept Real Ales are supplemented by a selection of over 270 different gins available.
+The range of gins has resulted in an entry in the Guinness Book of Records.